eugenebelieve/terraform-deploy/README.md

 Create the “variables.tf” file:

 ```
-&#35; The  public API key for MongoDB Atlas
+ # The  public API key for MongoDB Atlas
 variable "public_key" {
   description = "The public API key for MongoDB Atlas"
 }
-&#35; The  public API key for MongoDB Atlas
+ # The  public API key for MongoDB Atlas
 variable "private_key" {
   description = "The private API key for MongoDB Atlas"
 }
-&#35;The Atlas Project ID used to create the cluster
+ # The Atlas Project ID used to create the cluster
 variable "atlasprojectid" {
     description = "The Atlas Project ID used to create the cluster "
 }